Positive Parenting Techniques for Infants (0-12 months)

 - Talk to your baby.
 He/she will find your voice calming.

 - Answer when your baby makes sounds by repeating the sounds and adding words.
-This will help him learn to use language.
+This will help them learn to use language.

 - Read to your baby.
-This will help her develop and understand language and sounds.
+This will help them develop and understand language and sounds.

 - Sing to your baby and play music.
 This will help your baby develop a love for music and will help his brain development.

-- Praise your baby and give her lots of loving attention.
+- Praise your baby and give them lots of loving attention.

 - Spend time cuddling and holding your baby.
-This will help him feel cared for and secure.
+This will help them feel cared for and secure.

-- Play with your baby when she’s alert and relaxed.
+- Play with your baby when they’re alert and relaxed.
 Watch your baby closely for signs of being tired or fussy so that she can take a break from playing.

-- Distract your baby with toys and move him to safe areas when he starts moving and touching things that he shouldn’t touch.
+- Distract your baby with toys and move them to safe areas when he starts moving and touching things that they shouldn’t touch.

 - Do not shake your baby―ever!
 Babies have very weak neck muscles that are not yet able to support their heads.
-If you shake your baby, you can damage his brain or even cause his death.
+If you shake your baby, you can damage their brain or even cause death.

 - Make sure you always put your baby to sleep on her back to prevent sudden infant death syndrome (commonly known as SIDS).